MSG Detachment

 Detachment Commander:

 Watchstanders: Sgt.
 Edward Gates, Sgt.
 David Knutson, Sgt.
 David Perry, Sgt.
-Larry Wick and Anthony Airgood.
+Larry Wick, Cpl.
+Jason Jones and Anthony Airgood.

 1987